Common Android Problem Troubleshooting

 When charging from a USB port on a computer, ensure that the computer is turned on.
 Computers provide no USB power when they’re turned off.

 Yikes!
 An overheating phone can be a nasty problem.
 Judge how hot the phone is by seeing whether you can hold it in your hand: When the phone is too hot to hold, it’s too hot.
-If you’re using the phone to fry an egg, the phone is too hot.
+If you’re using the phone to keep your coffee warm, the phone is too hot.

 Turn off the phone.
 Take out the battery and let it cool.